StevenBromley/fluorescence_model/README.md

 # fluorescence_model

-EDIT: Removed code on 01-05-2021 to fix issues w/ invalid matrix operations
+The model code is contained in "fluor_v4.py"

-The model code is contained in "fluor_model_func_v1.py" The test script for Ni will generate synthetic spectra at 1.02 AU for a comet traveling at -36.5 km/s w.r.t. the sun
+The test script for Ni will generate synthetic spectra at 1.02 AU for a comet traveling at -36.5 km/s w.r.t. the sun

 The code requires a Kurucz solar spectra; to acquire this, go to: